-Therapy differs for every individual.
+Therapy differs for each individual.
 Typically, I meet with clients one hour per week, though in time we may choose to decrease the frequency of treatment once you start feeling better.
 The first few sessions will allow me to gather information that will give me a better sense of your needs, and will give you an opportunity to see whether you feel my approach is the right fit for your needs.
-The length of treatment will depend on a person’s therapeutic goals and how challenging those goals are.
-Ultimately, the length of treatment is decided by the client, based on the extent of progress they wish to achieve.
+The length of treatment is decided by you and will depend on your therapeutic goals and how challenging those goals are.
+As such, therapy ends whenever you decide your needs have been met.

 Finding the right “fit” in a therapist is very important.
 While most of my clients will find that we are an excellent fit, presumably some will not.
-In such cases, I will offer to help you find a therapist who better fits your therapeutic needs and your personality, taking in practical considerations as well (e.g., someone who accepts your insurance or whose office is close to where your live or work).
+In such cases, I will gladly help you find a therapist who better fits your therapeutic needs and your personality, taking into account practical considerations as well (e.g., someone who accepts your insurance or whose office is close to where your live or work).

-When trying to find a therapist, a common mistake people make is trying to find someone who is ‘like you.’
-It is human nature to seek out a therapist who is the same age, gender, race, religion, etc., and to believe that this person will be best able to understand you because they have had similar experiences.
-However, a therapist whose understanding of your is based on their own experiences really doesn’t understand you or your struggles at all; they just understand themselves and their struggles.
+When trying to find a therapist, a common mistake people make is trying to find someone who is “like you.”
+It is human nature to seek out a therapist who is the same gender, race, age, religion, etc., and to believe that this person will be best able to understand you because they have had similar experiences.
+However, a therapist whose understanding of you is based on their own experiences really doesn’t understand you or your struggles at all; they just understand themselves and their struggles.
 A good therapist understands, appreciates, and values a client’s background, experiences, feelings, and struggles by listening closely to that person, seeing their humanity, and understanding their unique experiences.

-I am an in-network provider for Medicare and Meritain/Gulf Coast Provider Network.
-However, individuals who have PPO plans with other insurance companies are typically eligble for (partial) reimbursement through their out-of-network (OON) benefits.
+I am an in-network provider for Medicare and Meritain/Gulf Coast Provider Network (Sarasota Memorial Hospital employee plan).
+However, individuals who have PPO plans with other insurance companies are typically eligible for (partial) reimbursement through their out-of-network (OON) benefits.
 No matter what insurance you have, I will be glad to help you find out the cost of therapy to you whether you plan to use health insurance or not.

 Payment is accepted in the form of cash, check, or most major credit/debit cards.
 For those who prefer telehealth appointments, payment is processed through a secure online payment site using a credit/debit card or bank account.
 Payment is due at the time of service.